ionic-team/ionic-cli/README.md

 ## CLI Config

-The CLI provides commands for setting and printing config values from project config files and the global CLI file.
+The CLI provides commands for setting and printing config values from project config files and the global CLI config file.
 See `ionic config set --help` and `ionic config get --help` for usage.

 ## CLI Hooks